element-hq/element-android/docs/pull_request.md

 It will have the advantage to be reviewed and merged faster, and not interfere with the main PR.

-It's also applicable for code rework, or code formatting.
+It's also applicable for code rework (such as renaming for instance), or code formatting.
 Sometimes, it is more efficient to extract that work to a dedicated PR, and rebase your branch once this "rework" PR has been merged.

 #### Bots